Sick In Croatia? Here Are Croatian Cures Of The Alternative Kind

 Sage

-Just like rakija, sage leaves here in Croatia are medically approved are said to have magical healing properties also.
+Just like rakija, sage leaves here in Croatia are medically approved and are said to have magical healing properties also.
 But do not even suggest to your Croatian friend or relative you plan to use dried sage leaves.
-They’ll just laugh at you as if you were some weird hippy.
+They’ll laugh at you as if you were some weird hippy.
 Fresh sage leaves cure:

-- Coughs
+• Coughs

-- Sore throats and
+• Sore throats and

-- Any kind of mouth pain and especially gum pain
+• Any mouth pain, especially gum pain

 Coughs